mnzaki/ng-fx/README.md

 2. Clone your fork
 3. Create new branch
 4. Make changes
+5. Make test and check test
-5. Build it, run ```gulp``` and the files will be linted, concatenated, and minified
+6. Build it, run ```gulp``` and the files will be linted, concatenated, and minified
-5. Push to new branch on your forked repo
+7. Push to new branch on your forked repo
-6. Pull request from your branch to ng-Fx master
+8. Pull request from your branch to ng-Fx master

 ###Format for pull request
 + Pretty standard